Scotland is our home country and somewhere that we love to explore.

 We definitely consider ourselves lucky to live here.

-If you’re thinking of visiting Scotland then here are some of our best suggestions of things to see both on the mainland and the islands that we’ve visited so far.
+If you’re thinking of visiting Scotland then here are some of our best suggestions of things to see on the mainland that we’ve visited so far.

 - We can guarantee you won’t find another Pineapple house in Scotland or perhaps even the world.